ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 __Next we will learn how to write, format and publish coding tutorials.__

 We write our tutorials in Markdown and we use the Atom text editor, which is user-friendly text editor and easy on the eyes.
-You can use another text editor, like Brackets, if you prefer, the principle is the same.
+You can use another text editor, like Brackets, if you prefer, the principle is the same. __You can <a href="https://atom.io/" target="_blank">download Atom here.</a>__

 <center><img src="{{ site.baseurl }}/img/atom_screen.png" alt="Img" style="width: 700px;"/></center>

-<center>#### You can <a href="https://atom.io/" target="_blank">download Atom here.</a></center>

 Our workflow tends to go like this: